 It picks up naturally occurring minerals, such as calcium and magnesium, as it passes through rock, sand and soil.
 This causes the water to become harder depending on the minerals it is passing through.

 Mineral salts fall broadly into two different categories.
 Positively charged ions such as calcium and magnesium known as "cations".
 Negatively charged ions such as supplicate and bicarbonate known as "anions".
 Calcium and magnesium make up the bulk of the water hardness.
-These precipitate out as calcium and magnesium carbonate to form the limescale, commonly known as 'scale'.
+Therefore precipitate out as calcium and magnesium carbonate to form the limescale, commonly known as 'scale'.